 Line 12 must be completed by all partnerships that file Schedule M-3.
-Report on lines 12a, 12b, 12c, and 12d the total amounts (not just the partnership's share) of assets and liabilities of entities added or removed on Part I, lines 4, 5, 6, and 7.
-On line 12a, enter the assets and liabilities of all of the entities included in completing Part I, line 4.
-On line 12b, enter the assets and liabilities removed on Part I, line 5.
-On line 12c, enter the assets and liabilities removed on Part I, line 6.
-On line 12d, enter the assets and liabilities included on Part I, line 7.
+Report on lines 12a, 12b, 12c, and 12d the total amounts (not just the partnership's share) of assets and liabilities of entities included or removed on Part I, lines 4, 5, 6, and 7.
+All assets and liabilities reported on Part I, lines 12a through 12d, must be reported as positive amounts.
+On line 12a, enter the worldwide consolidated total assets and total liabilities of all of the entities included in completing Part I, line 4.
+On line 12b, enter the total assets and total liabilities of the entities removed in completing Part I, line 5.
+On line 12c, enter the total assets and total liabilities of the entities removed in completing Part I, line 6.
+On line 12d, enter the total assets and total liabilities of the entities included in completing Part I, line 7.